Plan for Return to Clinical Practice in Respect of COVID-19

 -If your hands are visibly soiled, you must opt to wash hands with soap and water.

--Therapists will wash their hands thoroughly for at least 20 seconds immediately before and after treatment, before and after disinfecting spaces, before donning gloves and after taking gloves off, and before donning or doffing other PPE like face masks or shields.
+-Therapists will wash their hands thoroughly for at least 20 seconds immediately before and after treatment, before and after disinfecting spaces, before donning gloves and after taking gloves off, and before donning or doffing other PPE.

 -Hand washing protocols will be posted visibly in the reception area and at sinks.